wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

+= 2.0.7 - 11/14/2014 =
+- Added a error message when a template is not found.
+- Added the `Merchant ID` option in the advanced options for the `Search` unit type.
+- Fixed an issue that options were not saved with sites that enables object caching in the admin area.

 = 2.0.6 - 09/27/2014 =
 - Made a small optimization on the background caching routines.
 - Added the `%price%` variable for the search unit type.